DiGergo/interactive-fe-dev-memory-game-project/README.md

 ### Acknowledgements

 * I would like to thank **Beau Carnes** for the brilliant tutorial which helped me a lot with my project.
+You can see his github repo [here](https://github.com/beaucarnes/simon-game).
 * A special thanks to my mentor **Seun Owonikoko** for all the help and feedback!